Is Your Gallbladder the Missing Piece of Your Digestive Puzzle?

 Putting it all together

-You’ve learned that most gallbladder issues stem from the development of gallstones and how diet and micronutrient strategies can help optimize your gallbladder health.
+You’ve learned that most gallbladder issues stem from the development of gallstones and how diet, micronutrients, and microbiome strategies can help optimize your gallbladder health by reducing inflammation.

-If you’re struggling with abdominal pain after eating fatty meals, unexplained episodes of upper back pain, nausea, clay colored stools, and excessive gas + bloating after eating, then you’ll want to have a full work up by your doctor to rule out gallbladder issues.
+If you’re struggling with abdominal pain after eating fatty meals, unexplained episodes of upper back pain, nausea, clay colored stools, and excessive gas + bloating after eating, then you’ll want to have a full work up by your doctor as a first step to rule out gallbladder issues.